kumawallet/extension/README.md

 We welcome contributions from the community.
 If you would like to contribute, please read our [contributing guidelines](./CONTRIBUTING.md).

 ## Localization
-Kuma currently only supports English, Spanish and Japanese as the default languages.
+Kuma currently only supports English, Spanish, Italian and Japanese as the default languages.
 We have the languages strings in [\i18n](https://github.com/blockcoders/kuma-wallet/tree/main/src/i18n) folder.

 ## Credits